Bob & Bob: Notable works

 Bob & Bob became the art on the wall at the Los Angeles Institute of Contemporary Art (LAICA) in their seminal work, Sex is Stupid (1979), suspended inside a frame wearing their trademark suits and masks of their own faces.
 They hung for five hours, intermittently engaging each other in absurdities, accompanied by dance music; free drinks were served to attendees.
 Lining the gallery walls were twenty-five of their original artworks, each bearing an image of their faces and featuring a different style of painting.
 They were sold at the bargain price of $25 each.
 The performance duo's gallery show was an experimental event that critiqued the very art system it engaged with.
 They developed a distinctive motif, orchestrated a highly attended event, and ultimately sold out the show.

-Forget Everything You Know, a 12-hour-long Bob & Bob happening hosted by LAICA, which had secured an empty warehouse in downtown LA. filling it with a dump truck full of popcorn.
+Forget Everything You Know (1980), a 12-hour-long Bob & Bob New Year's Eve happening hosted by LAICA, which had secured an empty warehouse in downtown LA. filling it with a dump truck full of popcorn.
 The aroma of the knee-deep popcorn filled the space, and the walls were lined with a hundred feet of blank canvas.
 Gallons of paint and hundreds of brushes were supplied to the large crowd, who spent the entire night getting drunk and painting to a futuristic live band of five synthesizers and a drummer.
 Bob & Bob sat precariously on a small platform built into the rafters and were painted gold and silver.
 Their voices, amplified, chanted to the crowd to forget everything they knew about everything and anything.
 After 12 hours, the walls, the popcorn, and the out-of-control crowd were covered in paint; everything had become a work of art.